yashthaker7/TYDB/README.md

 Manually:
 1. Add `Database` folder to your project.
 2. Add `libsqlite3.tbd` or `libsqlite3.0.tbd` to Project -> General -> Linked Frameworks and Libraries.
-3. Import `DBManager.h` to AppDelegate and call this method in didFinishLaunchingWithOptions.
+3. Import `DBManager.h` to AppDelegate and call below method in didFinishLaunchingWithOptions.
 ```objc
 [DBManager copyDatabaseIfNeeded];
 ```